-Liver spotsSun-induced skin changes - liver spots; Senile or solar lentigines; Skin spots - aging; Age spots
+Liver spotsSun-induced skin changes - liver spots; Senile or solar lentigo or lentigines; Skin spots - aging; Age spots

 Liver spots are flat, brown or black spots that can appear on areas of the skin that are exposed to the sun.
 They have nothing to do with the liver or liver function.

 Liver spots are changes in skin color that occur in older skin.
 The coloring may be due to aging, exposure to the sun or other sources of ultraviolet light, or causes that are not known.

 Liver spots are very common after age 40.
 They occur most often on areas that have had the greatest sun exposure, such as the:

 Liver spots appear as a patch or area of skin color change that is:

 Your health care provider usually diagnoses the condition based on how your skin looks, especially if you are over 40 and have had a lot of sun exposure.
 You may need a skin biopsy to confirm the diagnosis.
 The biopsy also helps rule out a skin cancer called melanoma, if you have a liver spot that looks irregular or is unusual in other ways.